 The Minack Theatre exists to promote live theatre and one of the most important ways of doing that – alongside a full programme of drama – is to encourage young people to take part.
-We run a growing programme of skills workshops led by local actor and teacher John Brolly.
+We run a growing programme of skills workshops led by our Associate Director, local actor and teacher John Brolly.
 These enable local children to explore what it means to express themselves physcially and verbally and develop a live performance on the Minack stage.

 Studying Shakespeare at school can leave students cold, but stepping onto the stage at the Minack is an excellent way of injecting the four hundred year-old words with vitality and humanity.

 We also have our own Minack Youth Theatre which offers fun and creative activities for young people throughout the year.